Skip to content

 The Swift River carries fine gold, deposited by glacial action and eroded from quartz veins in the surrounding hills.
 Recreational gold panning is legal in the river, and Coos Canyon is the most popular spot to try it.
 You will not get rich.
 The flakes are tiny and the quantities are measured in fractions of a gram.
 But the thrill of seeing actual gold glinting in your pan is real, and kids especially love it.

-You can buy basic panning supplies at shops in Rumford and Bethel, or bring your own.
 The technique is simple: scoop gravel from crevices in the bedrock (gold settles into cracks), swirl it in a pan with water, and slowly wash away the lighter material.
 The gold, being heavier, stays at the bottom of the pan.

 Local's Tip